ljl-covid/links/README.md

 * [The ECDC's case distribution map](https://www.ecdc.europa.eu/en/geographical-distribution-2019-ncov-cases) and their [COVID-19 dashboard](https://qap.ecdc.europa.eu/public/extensions/COVID-19/COVID-19.html) probably deserve a mention
 * [Fraunhofer's Tracking Map Europe - SARS-CoV-2 Coronavirus (2019-nCoV)](https://gisweb.iao.fraunhofer.de/portal/apps/opsdashboard/index.html#/def030d5b8a7454b9d461d92294340ad) including sub-national units for most European countries
 * [COVID-19 outbreak in Italy](https://www.arcgis.com/apps/opsdashboard/index.html#/4f74fc222b7041cd9cc3c52e62af1b8c) with a map and data for Italy by provinces
-* [Il Sole 24 Ore's Italy-specific tracker](https://lab24.ilsole24ore.com/coronavirus/en) with cases by region and province as well as hospitalization/ICU rates and other detailed graphs
+* [Il Sole 24 Ore's Italy-specific tracker](https://lab24.ilsole24ore.com/coronavirus/) with cases by region and province as well as hospitalization/ICU rates and other detailed graphs (in Italian)
 * [Covid-19 Situación en España](https://www.arcgis.com/apps/opsdashboard/index.html#/92d60c15bb004fd2b9a78a9c60a58d05), a map of contagion in Spain by autonomous regions
 * [El Pais Coronavirus tracker](https://elpais.com/sociedad/2020/03/30/actualidad/1585589827_546714.html) with maps and data for Spain and the world, in Spanish
 * [El Comercio's tracker](https://www.elcomercio.es/sociedad/salud/coronavirus-wuhan-amenaza-20200129164607-ntrc.html) with a map for Spain and several graphs for Spain and other countries